-NewsCred maintains its position at the top of the Leaders category with a focus on data-driven planning and performance analytics.
-These capabilities include the Idea Lab module, which is designed for content planning that integrates multiple data sources.
+NewsCred maintains its position at the top of the Leaders category, focusing on data-driven planning and performance analytics.
+These capabilities include the Idea Lab module designed for content planning that integrates multiple data sources.
 In addition to providing support for complex use cases and the needs of highly distributed organizations, NewsCred is an expansive and well-integrated platform that allows for intelligent content planning and workflow management.
 Percolate has gained some vertical movement and passed some of its other competitors.
-This vendor has been praised by large organizations for its range of implementation support, operational efficiencies, and process agility.
+Large organizations have praised this vendor for its range of implementation support, operational efficiencies, and process agility.
 Its base flexibility allows for multiple use configurations, including technical manual updates, product launch materials, internal communications, and tradeshow events.

 Sprinklr has made impressive strides, climbing out of the Niche Players category and finding its position as a Challenger.
 This vendor provides a variety of services, with a focus on data-informed content planning.
-Sprinklr integrates data from social media, messaging, and other sources to provide a foundation of content planning.
-Its workflow and rule engine align well with the needs of complex clients and support the platform across many organizations.
+Sprinklr integrates data from social media, messaging, and other sources to provide a foundation for content planning.
+Its workflow and rule engine aligns well with complex clients’ needs and supports the platform across many organizations.
 Sprinklr has also been cited positively for its responsiveness and engagement.

 CoSchedule makes its entrance into the Magic Quadrant as a Niche Player.
 Cited positively for its easy-to-use interfaces and intuitive features, CoSchedule offers robust project management, customizable workflows, and distributed content marketing functionality.
 Skyword maintains its quadrant position with its TrackMaven analytics tool.
-It provides advanced content analytics with customized indexes and benchmarks, and real-time alerts on content opportunities.
+It provides advanced content analytics with customized indexes and benchmarks and real-time alerts on content opportunities.
 ScribbleLive has invested in AI-powered technology, with its TrendHub product powered in part by IBM Watson.
 TrendHub provides content marketers with predictive trends and content intelligence.
-ScribbleLive has also been cited as an affordable solution with a lower price point compared to other vendors, which makes it a good choice for midmarket organizations.
+ScribbleLive has also been cited as an affordable solution with a lower price point than other vendors, making it a good choice for midmarket organizations.

 Several vendors were identified as notable mentions, as they demonstrated many of the qualities that Gartner associates with modern content marketing platforms.
-Although they didn’t meet every inclusion criteria, marketplace volatility and vendor growth rates indicated that they are worth watching.
+Although they didn’t meet every inclusion criteria, marketplace volatility and vendor growth rates indicated they were worth watching.

-Curata utilizes artificial intelligence and natural-language-processing technology to enable its customers to scan, select, and publish content to a variety of channels.
-It is a good fit for small and midmarket organizations, but has been making progress with several enterprise clients over the past couple of years.
+Curata utilizes artificial intelligence and natural-language-processing technology to enable its customers to scan, select, and publish content to various channels.
+It is a good fit for small and midmarket organizations but has been making progress with several enterprise clients over the past couple of years.
 DivvyHQ focuses on the strategy, ideation, planning, and collaboration aspects of content marketing.
 Its low price point makes it a good choice for small organizations, and the product focuses on simple, easy-to-use interfaces.
 Oracle Content Marketing is offered as a stand-alone product, set apart from the rest of Oracle’s enterprise software.
-It has made strides in improving its sales enablement content access functionalities, as well as improving user the interface and calendar application.
+It has improved its sales enablement content access functionalities and improved the user interface and calendar application.